 There are three basic types of bipolar disorder:

-- Bipolar I Disorder: which is defined by manic episodes that last for at least 7 days, accompanied by abnormal behaviour that disrupts life.
+- Bipolar I Disorder: which is defined by manic episodes that last for at least 7 days, accompanied by abnormal behavior that disrupts life.
 In some, the manic symptoms are so severe that the person needs immediate hospitalization.
 Bipolar I Disorder patients also suffer from extreme episodes of depression which last for at least 2 weeks.
 There is often a there is a pattern of alternating between mania and depression.

 - Bipolar II Disorder: which is similar to bipolar I disorder, with moods cycling between high and low.
 However, in bipolar II disorder, the euphoric moods never reach full-blown mania.
 Therefore, the less intense euphoric or elevated moods are called hypomania or hypomanic episodes in bipolar II disorder.
 Most people in this category have suffered at least one hypomanic episode in his or her life followed by more episodes of depression.

-- Cyclothymic Disorder (cyclothymia): is defined by numerous episodes of hypomania as well numerous episodes of depression lasting for at least 2 years (1 year in children and adolescents).
+- Cyclothymic Disorder (cyclothymia): is defined by numerous episodes of hypomania as well as numerous episodes of depression lasting for at least 2 years (1 year in children and adolescents).
 The symptoms in this category, however, do not meet the diagnostic requirements for a hypomanic episode and a depression episode.

 The first episode in men tends to be a manic episode, while women are more likely to first experience a depressive episode.